Vardoge/synq-getting-started/README.md

 Tight CI/CD | The way we can ship the code quickly and confidently | GithHub, CircleCI, Nanobox + Digital Ocean or Heroku Automated System/UI Testing | Once code is in production, is it really working?
 Running things like Runscope against the API gives us confidence that new changes didn't mess up prod | CircleCI, Runscope, GhostInspector, TestLodge
 DevOps Culture| Everyone should know how stuff runs and keep an eye that services are working as expected | Slack, Runscope, PagerDuty, StatusPages

-## Doing it right with Core Behaviors

- * __Work as a team__ - collaborate together, no silos, no finger pointing, no blame culture.
-Also, have fun and enjoy each other's time once in a while.  *We succeed or fail together*

- * __Execute Quickly, Improve constantly__ - Get things done quickly and be vigilant about constant improvement.  *Don't be afraid of "failure"*

- * __Care about your craft__ - Add tests as you see fit, care about quality and correctness, be consistent, follow standards, add documentation.  *The little things matter*

 ## Technology Overview